PierceB/Backtracking/README.md

 # Backtracking
-AAA project for the sodoku
+AAA project for the sudoku